Lysagxra/BunkrDownloader/README.md

 This fork includes all the powerful core features from the original, plus:

+*   **Dual Download Modes:** Easily switch between downloading a single URL or batch downloading from a `.txt` file using a simple toggle.
 *   **Graphical User Interface (GUI):** A simple and intuitive interface for downloading.
 No command line needed!
 *   **Portable Windows Executable:** Download and run the application directly without needing to install Python or any dependencies.
 *   **Easy URL Pasting:** A convenient "Paste" button to quickly insert a Bunkr URL from your clipboard.
+*   **File Browser:** A "Browse" button to easily select your URL list file when in "From File" mode.
 *   **Automatic Folder Opening:** Once your download is complete, the folder containing the files will automatically open.
 *   **Build & Setup Scripts:** Comes with `.bat` scripts to easily set up the environment and build the executable from source.